aurora-is-near/doc.aurora.dev/content/develop/start/truffle.md

 ### Burn tokens

 This is an alternative scenario for the NFT token lifecycle.
-Instead of transfering the token back to the minter, the participant can decide to burn the NFT token by calling the `burn` function:
+Instead of transferring the token back to the minter, the participant can decide to burn the NFT token by calling the `burn` function:

 ```bash